iotagtk1/gladeGenerator/gladeGenerator/GladeGeneratorGUI/README.md

 #### Description

 projectName Used for the namespace of the exported program.
-Rider doesn't have a macro for namespaces, so we need to fill in ProjetctPath fileDir The file or folder selected in Rider's explorer.
+Rider doesn't have a macro for namespaces, so we need to fill in ProjetctPath fileDir Specify the glade file from the Rider explorer

 #### App launch